deepflameCFD/deepflame-dev/README.md

 ```
 . install.sh
 ```
-Some compiling issues may happen due to system compatability.
+Note: Some compiling issues may happen due to system compatability.
 Instead of using conda installed Cantera C++ lib and the downloaded Torch C++ lib, try to compile your own Cantera and Torch C++ libraries.

 ## Running DeepFlame examples
 1. Source your OpenFOAM, for example (depends on your OpenFOAM path):